dorchard/dorchard.github.io/advice/undegrad-intro.md

 ---
 layout: advice-post
-title: "Advice for new (computer science) undergraduates"
+title: "Advice for new undergraduates"
 ---

 * The University is like a wet sponge.
 The amount you get out depends on how hard you squeeze.